-The Winterthur/University of Delaware Graduate Program in Art Conservation is one of only five graduate programs in the nation that trains conservators.
-Part artist, part scientist, these specialists preserve and restore the artifacts—ranging from great works of art, to fossils, books, and letters—that populate museums, libraries, and archives.
-Their work makes it possible for scholars to make new discoveries about the past and for museums and other institutions to educate the public.
-Recognizing that preserving cultural heritage is crucial to the United States’s interest, the NEH has supported research and training in the graduate program since 1967.
-Graduates have gone on to work in organizations across the nation and world, ensuring that our cultural heritage is maintained for generations to come.
+The Winterthur/University of Delaware Graduate Program in Art Conservation is one of only five graduate programs in North America that educates and trains conservators.
+Part artist, part scientist, part humanist, these specialists preserve and restore the artifacts—ranging from great works of art, to fossils, books, and letters—that populate museums, libraries, and archives.
+Their work makes it possible for scholars to reveal new discoveries about the past and for museums and other institutions to educate the public.
+Recognizing that preserving cultural heritage is crucial to the United States, the NEH has supported research and training in the graduate program since 1974.

 View By Location